uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/building_course/provide_overview.rst

 Add a Course Introduction Video
 *********************************

 To excite and entice potential students to enroll, each course can have a course introduction video.
-The video should reveal some of the personality the instructors bring to the course.
+The video should reveal some of the personality that the members of the course team bring to the course.

 .. image:: ../../../shared/building_and_running_chapters/Images/about-page-course-video.png
  :alt: Image of the course video in the course About page.